sonata-project/dev-kit/project/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-    If you are updating something that doesn't require a release, you can delete whole Changelog section.
+    If you are updating something that doesn't require a release, you can delete the whole Changelog section.
     (eg. update to docs, tests)
 -->